n3integration/terraform-provider-godaddy/README.md

 ## Additional Information
 When applying the changes to your environment, Terraform compares the state of GoDaddy with the latest tfstate.
 Any delta between the two environments will be applied.
-Make sure that whatever settings exist remotely are also defined in your Terraform file unless you are okay with them being removed.
 To see how Terraform will apply the changes, it is recommended to first execute a dry run using `terraform plan`.
 This will help to ensure that there are no surprises.

 ## License